qgzhang/qgzhang.github.io/index.md

 ### Biography

+I am a research fellow in the University of Queensland since 2019 working on early skin cancer dignosis.

-I am a Ph.D student from the [School of Computer Science](https://cs.adelaide.edu.au/), [The University of Adelaide](https://www.adelaide.edu.au/).
-Research topics include
+I was a Ph.D student from the University of Adelaide.
+Research topics include structure from motion, SLAM, computational geometry and robust statistics.

-* structure from motion
-* SLAM
-* computational geometry
-* robust statistics.

 I was also affiliated with the [Australian Institute for Machine Learning (AIML)](https://www.adelaide.edu.au/aiml/).

 I had been a senior software engineer at the Agricultural Bank of China (ABC) for 5 years since July 2007.

+My CV can be found [here]().

 ### Publications